Naloxone Saves Lives

 Good Samaritan Laws for Naloxone

-Thirty-six states and the District of Columbia provide legal immunity for friends, family, and other bystanders, or “Good Samaritans,” who seek medical aid for someone experiencing an opioid overdose.14,15
+As of December 2018, forty-six states and the District of Columbia provided legal immunity for friends, family, and other bystanders, or “Good Samaritans,” seeking medical aid for someone experiencing an opioid overdose.20

 After Naloxone is Given

 It is important to call emergency responders right away.
 Naloxone is only active in the body for 30 to 90 minutes and its effects could wear off before those of the opioids, causing the user to stop breathing again.
 People who are given naloxone should be observed constantly until emergency care arrives.

 Repeat Naloxone Dosing if Needed